-2.0 As Mowbray Education Trust Primary Schools are Academies, the Trust's Board is the admissions authority and it must determine (confirm) its admission arrangements to these categories of schools for subsequent academic years by 28th February following a formal consultation as prescribed in the National School Admissions Code.

-- 2.1 In preparing its admission arrangements, Mowbray Education Trust (the Trust) adheres in full to the requirements and arrangements surrounding consultation and determination detailed within the School Admissions Code.
+- 2.0 As Mowbray Education Trust Primary Schools are Academies, the Trust's Board is the admissions authority and it must determine (confirm) its admission arrangements to these categories of schools for subsequent academic years by 28th February following a formal consultation as prescribed in the National School Admissions Code. - 2.1 In preparing its admission arrangements, Mowbray Education Trust (the Trust) adheres in full to the requirements and arrangements surrounding consultation and determination detailed within the School Admissions Code.
 Where any changes to admission arrangements are proposed, the Trust will undertake a minimum 6-week consultation period between 1st October and 31st January.
 Parents, schools and local groups with an interest in the local area must be consulted.
-Consultation is only required to take place every seven years if the admission arrangements have not materially changed since the previous consultation. - 2.2 The Council is required to co-ordinate applications for all residents in its area.
-To this purpose it has an approved scheme for co-ordination which is published on their website. - 2.3 The Council has a duty to provide school places for all pupils resident in its area.
-The Trust achieves this within its Primary controlled schools by giving high priority to catchment area children and by allowing parental preference wherever possible. - 2.4 Parents have a right to express a preference for a school place, including where the child has an Education, Health & Care Plan.
-Parents must ensure their children receive suitable full-time education by attendance at school or otherwise; they are not obliged to do this before the child has reached compulsory school age. - 2.5 Compulsory school age is from the term immediately following a child's 5th birthday, which means: - a child turning 5 between 1 September and 31 December must start school no later than from the start of the Spring term (January); - a child turning 5 between 1 January and 31 March must start school no later than from the start of the Summer term (April); - a child turning 5 between 1 April and 31 August must start school no later than the following Autumn term (September). - 2.6 Each school has an Admission Number (AN) relevant to normal points of entry only, with careful consideration being given to the relationship between admission limits and infant class size requirements i.e. Reception, Year 3 at a junior School and Year 7. - 2.7 The Council will only admit children up to the admission number except in certain limited circumstances (see Sec 4 and 17) and will ordinarily consider that anything over and above that number would be prejudicial to the efficient education and/or efficient use of resources.
+Consultation is only required to take place every seven years if the admission arrangements have not materially changed since the previous consultation.
+The Council is required to co-ordinate applications for all residents in its area.
+To this purpose it has an approved scheme for co-ordination which is published on their website.1

+- 2.2 The Council has a duty to provide school places for all pupils resident in its area.
+The Trust achieves this within its Primary controlled schools by giving high priority to catchment area children and by allowing parental preference wherever possible. - 2.3 Parents have a right to express a preference for a school place, including where the child has an Education, Health & Care Plan.
+Parents must ensure their children receive suitable full-time education by attendance at school or otherwise; they are not obliged to do this before the child has reached compulsory schoolage. - 2.4 Compulsory school age is from the term immediately following a child's 5th birthday, which means: - a child turning 5 between 1 September and 31 December must start school no later than from the start of the Spring term (January); - a child turning 5 between 1 January and 31 March must start school later than from the start of the Summer term (April); - no - a child turning 5 between 1 April and 31 August must start school no later than the following Autumn term (September). - 2.5 Each school has an Admission Number (AN) relevant to normal points of entry only, with careful consideration being given to the relationship between admission limits and infant class size requirements i.e. Reception, Year 3 at a junior School and Year 7.
+PAN for schools at Reception and year 3 are as follows